Top Ideas for a Stunning Victorian Style Bathroom

 The towel rack is plumbed into a traditional radiator, the toilet is classically designed, and the very angular shape of the stand-alone sink is as Victorian as it gets.

-Some might think that this bathroom is a little on the fence or doesn’t know what it is, but we feel that it’s the perfect combination of antiquated statement pieces and modern amenities.
+it’s the perfect combination of antiquated statement pieces and modern amenities.

 Patterned Walls